 predating the county itself, was acquired by the trust through a quit claim deed

 from the church and given to Cobb County.

-The Wallis Farm Task Force involved some of the same residents who fought for the Kolb Farm property.
+The Wallis Farm Task Force has involved some of the same residents who fought for the Kolb Farm property.
 A subdivision development threatened to flatten a nearby signal hill used by Confederate troops during the Civil War.
-Thios property ws saved and will be donated to the National Park Service for inclusion in Kennesaw Battlefield Park.

 Several walls of an early nondenominational chapel that served rural Cobb County residents still stood in the midst of commercial development on Powder Springs Road.
 The Friends of the Nesbitt/Union Chapel hope to restore it and return the site to those purposes for which it was put into trust so many years ago.